DIMEX

 Don’t panic just yet.

-1. photocopy of the Resolution issued at the time of your initial approval.
+1. A photocopy of the Resolution issued at the time of your initial approval.

-2. photocopy of the proof of pension statement submitted at the time of the original application submission complete with Apostille and official translations that were done here in Costa Rica.
+2. photocopy of the proof of pension statement submitted at the time of the original application submission, complete with Apostille, or – if from Canada – Global Affairs stamp, CR consulate authentication, Foreign Affairs (Casa Amarilla) final authentication, and official translations that were done here in Costa Rica.

 3. photocopy of the Marriage Certificate submitted at the time of your original application for residency, complete with authentications and official translations – OR – a recent copy of the marriage registration from the Costa Rica Registro Civil.
 (Obtained from any local Registro Civil offices).